bensoille/check_url_metrics_collection/documentation/README.md

 - url : the target URL to check
 - targetip : the target reached IP address
 - sourceip : the originating IP address
-- logdate : the date the test was launched
+- logdate/logtime : the date and time the test was launched
 - statuscode : the returned HTTP status code
 - resptimems : the measured request time, in milli seconds
 - regexfound : true if text was found in response body, false otherwise, NULL if not configured in url fetcher (producer)